playcanvas/developer.playcanvas.com/content/zh/tutorials/webxr-ray-input.md

 To read more about the direct PlayCanvas API for WebXR, please refer to the [User Manual][2].

 ## XR Input Types

 The level of fidelity for input devices can be broken into the following groups (DOF == Degrees of Freedom):

 * **Gaze** - The default type which has no position and orientation of its own, and is based on the orientation of the head mounted display.
 Simply put - it is always facing forwards in the direction the user is facing.
-These include mobile-based VR devices such as Google Cardboard™ and Samsung Gear VR™.
+These include mobile-based VR devices such as Google CardboardTM and Samsung Gear VRTM.
 * **Screen** - Touch based input source, which is possible in AR.
 For example, on mobile devices with touch screens.
 * **Tracked Pointer** - Input source which has a tracked rotation and an optionally tracked position in space.
 This is usually a grippable device, and is associated with hands, either as hand controllers or tracked hands itself.
-This can be: Google Daydream™, Gear VR™ Controller, Oculus Touch™, Vive™ controllers and many others.
+This can be: Google DaydreamTM, Gear VRTM Controller, Oculus TouchTM, ViveTM controllers and many others.

 Every input source has a ray with an origin where it starts and a direction in which it is pointing.
 WebXR input source implementation in PlayCanvas supports all input source types without any extra work from a developer.
 If an input source is grippable, then we can render its model based on the provided position and rotation.